 Feel free to explore Laguardia and Logrono in your spare time.
 A visit to the Guggenheim Museum in Bilbao is subject to guests arrival time.

-Please arrive Bilbao International Airport (BIO).
+Please arrive at Bilbao International Airport (BIO).
 You will be picked up by The Unique Traveller's escorted guide, which will take you to your hotel.
 The pick-up is included in the price.